aarshpatel/upTODAYte/README.md

 Utility script file that contains code to convert textual locations to geo coordinates.

 ```
-convert_location_to_lat_lng() -> given a textual location return a tuple of latitude and longitude coordinates of that location
+convert_location_to_lat_lng(): given a textual location return a tuple of latitude and longitude coordinates of that location
 ```